kreek/test-deployment/README.md

 # Test Deployment Workflow

-This repository demonstrates a GitHub Actions workflow for deploying a web application with separate data and frontend components, avoiding merge conflicts using a clean branch strategy.
+This repository demonstrates a GitHub Actions workflow for deploying a web application with separate data and frontend components to GitHub Pages using GitHub's official Pages actions.

 ## Features

 - Separate workflows for data updates and frontend deployments
-- Clean `github-pages-deployment` branch with no connection to previous history
+- GitHub's official Pages actions for deployment
-- File preservation between different workflow runs
+- Artifact-based deployment system that eliminates merge conflicts
-- Git worktree for efficient branch content updates
+- Content preservation between different workflow runs

 ## Structure